 Hospice of Montgomery provides a full array of services within a 50 mile radius throughout the Tri County River Region of Montgomery, Autauga, Bullock, Butler, Chilton, Crenshaw, Elmore, Lowndes, Macon, Montgomery, and Tallapoosa Counties.

-Most often there is no cost to patients and families for hospice care, because most private insurance programs, as well as Medicare and Medicaid provide hospice benefits.
+Usually there is no cost to patients and families for hospice care, because most private insurance programs, as well as Medicare and Medicaid provide hospice benefits.
 Claims are submitted by Hospice of Montgomery (meaning no paperwork for you).

 Who is Eligible for Hospice Care?